iron-software/IronBarcode-Examples/how-to/error-correction/README.md

 - **Data Capacity**: Unlike 1D barcodes, 2D barcodes hold vast amounts of data vertically and horizontally, supporting various data forms such as texts, binary, and images.
 - **Redundancy**: In 2D barcodes, data is encoded in multiple layers, which means even if parts are damaged, data can still be retrieved from the intact areas.
 - **Compactness**: Their small size makes 2D barcodes ideal for space-restricted items.
-- **Scanning Versatility**: These barcodes can be recognized from multiple angles and orientations.
+- **Scanning angle**: These barcodes can be read from any orientation.

 ## Quickstart: Incorporating Error Correction Levels in QR Code Generation